 I logged over 300 combined hours of field use across Olympic National Park, the Columbia River Gorge, Mount Hood National Forest, and the Oregon Coast.
 Each tool was carried as a primary for at least three weeks before I formed an opinion.
 Weight was verified on a digital scale.
 Blade steel grades were confirmed against manufacturer documentation.

-How to choose the best multi-tools for preppers
+How to Choose the Best Multi-Tools for Preppers

-• Durability and materials.
+- Durability and materials.
 Look for proven stainless steels — 420HC is the workhorse standard, 154CM and S30V offer better edge retention at higher cost.
 Proper heat treatment matters more than the steel name on paper.

-• Locking mechanism.
+- Locking mechanism.
 Back locks, liner locks, and frame locks hold tools securely under load.
 I’ve had unlocked tools fold on me during hard cuts.
 It only takes once.

-• Tool selection.
+- Tool selection.
 Essentials: pliers, a plain-edge blade, Phillips and flat screwdrivers, wire cutters or strippers, scissors, a saw, and a can opener.
 These handle 90% of emergency tasks.

-• Ease of use.
+- Ease of use.
 Outside-accessible tools and one-handed opening speed up common tasks — especially when your other hand is holding a flashlight or stabilizing a patient.

-• Weight and carry.
+- Weight and carry.
 Keep it under 5 oz for everyday carry gear, 7–9 oz for a bug-out bag, and heavier is fine for a vehicle or home kit.

-• Survival extras.
+- Survival extras.
 Ferro rod, whistle, hammer surface, and modular bit drivers add specific capabilities.
 Don’t pay for features you’ll never use.

-• Warranty and service.
+- Warranty and service.
 Leatherman offers a 25-year warranty with free sharpening service.
 Victorinox provides a lifetime guarantee.
 These matter over a decade of hard use.

 What Is the Best Overall Multi-Tool?

 The Leatherman Wave+ is the best overall multi-tool for most people.
 Its balanced 18-tool layout, 420HC stainless steel blades, replaceable wire cutters, and 25-year warranty make it the single most versatile and field-proven option you can buy right now.
-I’ve carried a Wave+ as my primary tool for over six years and it has never failed me on a callout.
+I’ve carried a Wave+ as my primary tool for over six years and it’s never failed me on a callout.

 For everyone else — home kits, vehicle kits, urban EDC, general preparedness — the Wave+ is the answer.

-Below are my hands-on recommendations across budgets and use cases.
+All seven multi-tools reviewed, laid out side by sideBelow are my recommendations across budgets and use cases.
 I’ve listed exact specs, real-world observations, and honest downsides for each.

-Leatherman Wave+ — Best overall for most preppers
+Leatherman Wave+ — Best Overall for Most Preppers

-• Weight: 8.5 oz (241 g)
+- Weight: 8.5 oz (241 g)

-• Closed length: 4 inches
+- Closed length: 4 inches

-• Blade steel: 420HC stainless
+- Blade steel: 420HC stainless

-• Tool count: 18
+- Tool count: 18

-• Price range: $90–$110
+- Price range: $90–$110

-• Warranty: 25 years
+- Warranty: 25 years

 The Wave+ is the best Leatherman for preppers who want one tool that handles everything.
 Both the plain-edge and serrated blades deploy from the outside — no opening the pliers to access your knife.
 The replaceable wire cutters are a huge practical advantage; after heavy use they dull, and you swap them for about $8 instead of buying a new tool.